ivandj0h/disburs/README.md

     2. Import the data/disburs_db.sql file to phpMyAdmin or any Mysql Tools.
     3. Run composer install
     4. Start your Apache/Nginx server and go to http://localhost/public
+        in my computer i use these command : php.exe -S localhost:80 -t B:\SERVERS\disburs

 ### ScreenShoots
 ![Dashboard](captured/home.png "This is the Home's Captured")